jaaamesey/CharryT/README.md

 # CharryT - A mobile app connecting donors to charities.
 **NOTE: CharryT is nothing more than an assignment by a bunch of students.
 Do not expect this app to be maintained, or even function at all.**

-## How do I get it?
+## How do I install it?
-Either compile the source code yourself, or download the app from the Google Play Store. https://play.google.com/store/apps/details?id=com.group5.charryt&hl=en
+Either compile the source code yourself using Android Studio, or download the app from the Google Play Store. https://play.google.com/store/apps/details?id=com.group5.charryt&hl=en

 ## How do I use it?